Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 2. Java

-* Baroque type system, many types of class-like thing (interfaces, enumerations, anonymous adapters), with generics on top
-* Compromises between performance and expressiveness such as covariant arrays
+* Baroque type system, many types of class-like thing (interfaces, enumerations, anonymous adapters), with generics on top.
+Many compromises/holes such as covariant arrays
-* The OO mantra has led to design patterns, which are a reference point for features support with explicit syntax.
+* Verbose.
+But there is a book on design patterns, which can be used to identify areas needing explicit syntax.
 The class-based syntax for the patterns is not worth emulating.
 * try-finally and checked exceptions have wasted the time of many programmers.
 * Keyword soup for declarations, such as "public static void main".
 * Lack of operator overloading such as ``+`` for ``BigInteger``